dustinstansbury/theclevermachine/_posts/2020-10-04-p-hacking-adding-samples.md

     </div>
 </center>

-***Figure 2, p-Hacking via N Chasing.*** *To simulate N Chasing, we take the "So close" (blue) trials in Figure 1 and add to each triall add a single, random data point drawn from $$H_0$$ ($$N_{hacked}=11$$).
-The resulting distribution of p-values from running two-sample *t*-tests on the hacked datasets is shown.
+***Figure 2, p-Hacking via N Chasing.*** *To simulate N Chasing, we take the "So close" (blue) trials in Figure 1 and add to each trial a single, random data point drawn from $$H_0$$ ($$N_{hacked}=11$$).
+The resulting distribution of p-values from running two-sample t-tests on the hacked datasets is shown.
 The distribution is no longer uniform--the sign of a ill-behaved statistical test.
 Additionally, the Type I error rate is around 25% (red bar), where we would expect false positives in around 5% of trials (dark red line).*

 <details><summary markdown='span'><b>Figure 2</b> Python Code</summary>